 Immediate risk assessments for people using services as well as workers are needed plus longer term planning.
 Risk of dying from COVID is higher for:

 - Older people.
-Age is the biggest factor with people over 80 being 70 more likely to die from COVID-19 than people under 40.
+Age is the biggest factor with people over 80 being 70 per cent more likely to die from COVID-19 than people under 40.

 - Black, Asian and minority ethnic (BAME) groups than in White ethnic groups.
 (Opposite of what is seen in previous years, when the mortality rates were lower in Asian and Black ethnic groups than White ethnic groups.)